ablaom/mlj2/doc/api.md

 ### The model interface

-A *model* is an object storing hyperparameters associated with some machine learning algorithm, these understood in the broadest sense.
+A *model* is an object storing hyperparameters associated with some machine learning algorithm, where "learning algorithm" is to be broadly interpreted.
 The name of the Julia type associated with a model indicates the associated algorithm (e.g., `DecisionTreeClassifier`).
 The ultimate supertype of all models is:

 ````julia
 abstract type Model <: MLJType end